-Dialogue Technologies Inc. (“Dialogue”, “we”, “us” or “our”) is a company providing a secure platform (the “Platform”) that allows our members (the “Users”) once registered, to directly access virtual healthcare, stress management, mental wellbeing and other orientation and counselling services.
-Our broad choice of services is provided to our Users through the Platform with the help of standard forms and questionnaires developed by us or by our professionals, working as partners, contractors and employees whether by video call, audio call or text messages (the “Consultations”).
+Dialogue Health Technologies Inc. (“Dialogue”, “we”, “us” or “our”) is a company providing a secure platform (the “Platform”) that allows our members (the “Users”) once registered, to directly access virtual healthcare, mental health and well-being, and other orientation and counseling services, as well as self-guided health and wellness resources (the “Services”).
+Our broad choice of services is provided to our Users through the Platform with the help of standard forms and questionnaires (developed by us or by our professionals, working as partners, contractors and employees) whether by video call, audio call or text messages (the “Consultations”).
 Our Platform is accessible through our application available on mobile devices or through a web browser (the “App”).

 This Policy describes:

-(i) the type of information we may collect from you or that you may provide when you access and use the App, the Platform or when you visit the website dialogue.co (our “Website”),
+(i) the type of information we may collect from you or that you may provide when you access and use the App, the Platform or when you visit the website www.dialogue.co (our “Website”),

-(ii) how we collect, use, disclose, and protect the personal information, including personal health information, of our Users and/or website users (”you”), and
+(ii) how we collect, use, disclose, and protect the personal information, including personal health information (“PHI” defined in the Definitions section below), of our Users and/or website users (”you”), and

 (iii) our practices for collecting, using, maintaining, protecting, and disclosing that information.